 Iceland is known for being an expensive country to travel around.
-So combining accommodation and transport with a Go Campers campervan seemed the obvious choice.
-Visiting in the summer, where the sun doesn’t go down until nearly midnight.
-The campervan gave me the freedom to explore this beautiful country whenever I wanted.
-And have the odd afternoon nap when needed!
+So combining accommodation and our transport by hiring a campervan seemed the obvious choice.
+Visiting Iceland in the summer, where the sun doesn’t go down until nearly midnight allowed lots of flexibility on my trip.
+The campervan gave me the freedom to explore this beautiful country whenever I wanted (including 2 am!)
+And of course, have the odd afternoon nap when needed!
+Keep reading for my full Go Campers review below, including the good and the bad!

-Go Campers have campervans to suit all needs.
-Myself and my travel buddy Tessa opted for the manual Go SMART Camper, for 2 people.
-Travelling on a budget means compromise.
-And although, we could have chosen the 3 person camper for a bit more space I figured I could manage in the Go Smart for our 10 day road trip.
+Go Campers Iceland have campervans to suit all needs.
+My travel buddy Tessa and I opted for the manual Go SMART Campervan, for two people.
+Travelling in Iceland on a budget means compromise.
+And although we could have chosen the three-person campervan for a bit more space I figured I could manage in the Go Smart campervan for our 10-day road trip around Iceland.

 The booking process for Go Campers is straightforward.
 Go to the website and complete the online booking form.
 You’ll need your driving licence and payment details to hand.
 It gives you options for a variety of extra items.
 Ranging from sleeping bags to power inverters.
 But don’t worry you can select these when you pick the vehicle up.

-The cost for hire is based per day and includes unlimited mileage.
+The cost of hiring a campervan in Iceland with Go Campers is based per day and includes unlimited mileage.
 Good job, as I clocked up 1,926 miles/3,101 km over the 10 days.
 For me, it meant I had no concerns about adding in all the extra side trips along the way (and there were a lot!)
 Also included with the campervan, are the following items:

 - Gas stove (gas not included – see below)